JasonW77/Windower4/addons/todo/README.txt

 ==========================

 Author: Uncle Awesome
-Version: 1.8
+Version: 1.9

 Description:
 ------------
 A simple, user-friendly to-do list addon for Final Fantasy XI (via Windower 4).
-Supports personal and shared task lists with a customizable, on-screen UI.
+Now supports **personal and shared task lists in separate windows**, each with independent settings and titles.
-Offers drag-and-drop window positioning, colored task types, and persistent saved states.
+Manage tasks with customizable commands and a sleek, color-coded UI.

 Features:
 ---------
-- Personal tasks saved to: data/<character>/tasks.txt
+- Personal tasks saved to: `data/<character>/tasks.txt`
-- Shared tasks saved to: data/shared_tasks.txt
+- Shared tasks saved to: `data/shared_tasks.txt`
+- Personal and shared tasks are shown in separate draggable windows
 - Add, remove, complete, uncomplete, and share tasks using chat commands
+- Set custom titles for each window
+- Customize font size and save window position per character
 - Tasks are color-coded by type:
   - Normal tasks: Sky Blue (135, 206, 235)
   - Completed tasks: Steel Blue (70, 130, 180)
   - Shared tasks: Lime Green (50, 205, 50)
-- Shared tasks are always displayed at the top of the list
+- Shared tasks are always displayed in their own window
 - Automatically creates folders and saves per-character settings
 - Optional auto-display of the list when logging in
-- Font size can be changed manually

 Installation:
 -------------